-It is almost five years since we held the inaugural meeting of the DCE at the BAD.
+It is almost eight years since we held the inaugural meeting of the DCE at the BAD.
 We came together because we all felt there was a critical need for our voice to be heard and more importantly to address the interests of the patients we serve.
 Our strength is in our large and diverse membership with representatives from almost every relevant patient support group, as well as from medical, nursing, and political groups and the pharmaceutical industry.
 We are all enormously grateful to the BAD who have continued to provide a natural base for our meetings and administrative support.

 One of our major concerns remains the minimal emphasis on Dermatology for both undergraduate teaching in Medical Schools and GP Specialist Training programmes.
 Many doctors have become principals in General Practice with virtually no effective education in Dermatology.
 Not only does this result in poor treatment in Primary Care, but also an unnecessary burden on Secondary Care and commissioners.
 Patients often recognise that the care they receive from their family doctor is inadequate and turn to the relevant patient support group for advice.
 This advice should be complimentary to the advice they get from their GP, not a complete substitute for incompetence.
 Our specialist colleagues are struggling to meet the ever-increasing demand and this is not helped by the lowest per capita number of whole time equivalent consultants of all the G7 countries, apart from Italy.